loighic/loighic.github.io/_pages/macro/pt1a/trade.md

 </table>

-Now, we see that the cost of producing 1 jacket is much higher for Italy (4 pants) than it is for Brazil (1.25 pants).
-Brazil has a comparative advantage in jacket production.
+The cost of producing 1 jacket is much higher for Italy (4 pants) than it is for Brazil (1.25 pants).
+Therefore, Brazil has a comparative advantage in jacket production.
 Italy, however, has a comparative advantage in pants production.
 It only gives up ¼ jacket for every pair of pants that produces.
 Brazil, meanwhile, gives up 4/5 jacket every time that it produces a pair of pants.
-Producing pants has a higher opportunity cost for Brazil.

-So, these two countries decide to trade.
-Even though Italy has an absolute advantage in the production of jackets and pants, both countries will specialize in the good for which they have a *comparative* advantage. **Italy will produce only pants, and Brazil will produce only jackets.**
+Given this state of affairs, let's say that these two countries decide to trade.
+Even though Italy has an absolute advantage in the production of jackets and pants, both countries will specialize in the good for which it has a *comparative* advantage. **Italy will produce only pants, and Brazil will produce only jackets.**

+---

+###### Deciding how much to trade

-A country will *sell* a good for any "price" that is *higher* than their opportunity cost.
-At the same time, a country will *buy* a good for any "price" that is *lower* than their opportunity cost.
+A country will *sell* a good for any "price" that is *higher* than its opportunity cost.
+At the same time, a country will *buy* a good for any "price" that is *lower* than its opportunity cost.
 Focusing on pants, we get these boundaries for the trade:

-> Italy will sell a pair of pants for any price that is higher than .25
+> Italy will sell a pair of pants for any price that is higher than .25 jackets.
-> jackets.
 >
-> Brazil will buy a pair of pants for any price that is lower than .80
+> Brazil will buy a pair of pants for any price that is lower than .80 jackets.
-> jackets.

 We will take a value in the middle and set the trade ratio at 1 pant for .50 jacket.

+---

-And let's say that, using this ratio, they decide to trade 10,000 pants for 5,000 jackets.
+Using this 1 pant to .50 jacket ratio, let's say that they decide to trade 10,000 pants for 5,000 jackets.
 The combinations of both goods that they will have after trading are given on the right in table 8.
 If you consult the two graphs in figure 3, you will see that these